life-efficient/apprentices/4. React/Lesson plan.md

 - Explain imports and exports

 ## Challenge: Make your own product component
-- copy the product element that you made in vanilla HTML and JS into React
+- remake the product element that you made in vanilla HTML and JS as a standalone React component

 ## STATE
+- make a click counter component

 ## Building the project
 - npm run build